maibennett/sta235/exampleSite/content/Classes/Week7/_index.en.md

 ## What we will cover

-In this class we will cover Regression Discontinuity Designs, and how we can use assignment through running variables as to invoke the CIA.
+In this class we will cover Regression Discontinuity Designs, and how we can use assignment through a running variable to invoke the CIA.

 ## Recommended readings/videos